 First Aid: We have a good first aid kit here in camp, so please let Johann know if you need anything.

 Gratuities: All tips are to be passed on to Johann.
 He will make sure that the tips are divided equally amongst the staff.
 If you wish to tip anyone extra, please do so privately.
-Our recommendation is $10 per client per night for the main camp staff and $5 -10 per person per night for your guide.
+Our recommendation is $10 per client per night for the main camp staff.

 Laundry: Laundry service is done daily and normally returned the same evening at no extra cost.